 But I was always juggling storytelling with full-time work.
 I could never commit to immersing myself in writing, or following my real dream to be a leader who inspired purposeful change for others.

 When I returned to Australia after 12 years abroad, I began to find my voice.
 First a marketing role with a school, then a university and a design college.
-I was writing at last, building communities, and transforming businesses through rebranding.
+I was writing at last – even if I was using other brand’s voices.

 The End (but really, the new beginning)

-It’s our time to reclaim our voice and change the world!
+It’s our time to reclaim our voice and change the world for the better!